elixir-europe/rdmkit/pages/contribute/working_with_git.md

 This guide tells you how to request and edit a page using Git and GitHub.

 Prerequisites:
-* Technical knowledge using about Git
+* Technical knowledge about Git
 * A GitHub account